brooklynrail/brooklynrail-platform/content/people/michael-brenson.md

 last_name: Brenson
 pronouns: he/him
-short_bio: "Art critic, scholar, and curator **Michael Brenson** was an art critic for the New York Times and has curated exhibitions at MoMA PS1 and the SculptureCenter.
+short_bio: "Art critic, scholar, and curator **Michael Brenson** was an art critic for _The New York Times_ and has curated exhibitions at MoMA PS1 and the SculptureCenter.
 He has been a Getty scholar, Guggenheim Fellow, Bogliasco Fellow, and Clark Fellow.
 For many years he was a member of the sculpture faculty in Bard College’s Milton Avery Graduate School of the Arts and a Visiting Senior Critic in the University of Pennsylvania’s School of Design’s